Parish Norms for Parish Finance Committees

 Rites Copyright information

 The Privacy Act 2020 (PA 2020) came into force on 1 December 2020.
 This means every New Zealand organisation and those that deal with them are required to be compliant now.

 The Privacy Act governs the collection, use, storage, access and disposal of personal information held by an organisation.
 The new law recognises the shift from a predominantly paper-based world to a digitised one, where sensitive information can be accessed and made public through the internet and social media in an instant, thus requiring the law to catch up with technological advancement.

-The right to privacy and good reputation and its protection is exercised as an expression of communio (canon 209), to the benefit of the common good, which in tum protects the good name of the Church and serves the ultimate mission of the Church being the salvation of souls.
+The right to privacy and good reputation and its protection is exercised as an expression of communio (canon 209), to the benefit of the common good, which in turn protects the good name of the Church and serves the ultimate mission of the Church being the salvation of souls.
 The right to privacy and good name is also enshrined in canon 220 of the Code of Canon Law.

 Here Privacy Guide for Parishes which is useful for all parish admin staff to consult.

 Administrative procedures around the handling and use of personal information should be captured in procedure documents to ensure consistency across staff.
 We are progressively adding information here for parish use.

 If you are holding a parish event and wish to record the event (through film or photographs) you must let attendees know.
 As it is a ‘public’ event it is not necessary to obtain consent from everyone in attendance.
-However, it is good privacy practice to give attendees the option to not be photographed or capture on film.
-This can be achieved by placing signs at every entrance to identify the photographer should anyone wish not to be photographed.
+However, it is good privacy practice to give attendees the option to not be photographed or captured on film, or have images published.
+This can be achieved by placing signs at every entrance or to identify the photographer should anyone wish not photographs to be published.

 Here is an example of signage: